-(A) Notice of Appeal.
-Any practitioner appearing for the limited purpose of submitting a Notice of Appeal for filing with the Court shall, when submitting such Notice of Appeal:

-(i) provide the appellant's current address and telephone number; and
+- (A) Notice of Appeal.
+Any practitioner appearing for the limited purpose of submitting for filing with the Court a Notice of Appeal shall when submitting such Notice of Appeal: - (i) provide the appellant's current address and telephone number; and

-(ii) aver to the Court that the appellant has been advised, or, alternatively, will be advised, of the appellant's responsibility to abide by the Court's Rules of Practice and Procedure, including the need to timely serve and submit for filing a brief.

-(B) Stay for Case Evaluation.
-A practitioner representing an organization operating under the provisions of Public Law No. 102-229 may enter a limited appearance to seek a stay in a case for the purpose of case evaluation.
-See Rule 5(a) (Stay of Appellate Proceedings-Grounds) and Practitioner's Note to Rule 5.
-A limited appearance and stay request may be presented in a single motion for stay.

-Practitioner's Note: Any filing for a limited appearance by a non-attorney practitioner must be signed by the supervising attorney.

-(c) Withdrawal From Representation.
-Except as noted in subsection (b)(1)(B), (b)(1)(D), and in subparagraph (2), a practitioner may not withdraw from a case without obtaining the Court's permission.
-The practitioner's authority and duty continue until the practitioner is relieved by the Court, subject to conditions that the Court considers appropriate.

-(1) General appearances.
-Permission to withdraw may be sought by submitting for filing a motion to withdraw that

-(A) states the reasons for withdrawal;

-(B) lists the client's current address and telephone number;

-(C) states whether the client consents to the withdrawal and, if not, the reason or reasons therefore; and

-(D) contains a representation by the practitioner that all documents submitted for filing by the parties, all notices and orders accumulated by the practitioner, and all files belonging to the client have been provided to the client or to a named substitute practitioner.
+- (ii) aver to the Court that the appellant has been advised, or, alternatively, will be advised, of the appellant's responsibility to abide by the Court's Rules of Practice and Procedure, including the need to timely serve and submit for filing a brief. - (B) Stay for Case Evaluation.
+A practitioner representing the Consortium may enter a limited appearance to seek a stay in a case for the purpose of case evaluation.
+See Rule 5(a) (Stay of Appellate Proceedings-Grounds).
+A limited appearance and stay request may be presented in a single motion for stay. - (c) Withdrawal from Representation.
+Except as noted in subsection (b)(1)(B) and in subparagraph (2), a practitioner may not withdraw from a case without obtaining the Court's permission.
+The practitioner's authority and duty continue until the practitioner is relieved by the Court, subject to conditions that the Court considers appropriate. - (1) General appearances.
+Permission to withdraw may be sought by submitting for filing a motion to withdraw that - (A) states the reasons for withdrawal; - (B) lists the client's current address and telephone number; - (C) states whether the client consents to the withdrawal, and if not, the reason or reasons therefore; - (D) contains a representation by the practitioner that all documents submitted for filing by the parties, all notices and orders accumulated by the practitioner, and all files belonging to the client have been sent to the client or to a named substitute practitioner.